-In April 2015, we entered into an agreement to sell our Wilson Ranch, which is comprised of 52 acres of land with 33 acres of avocado orchards located in Ventura County, California.
-The sales price is approximately \$2.8 million and the gain on the sale is expected to be approximately \$1.0 million.
+On August 21, 2015, we sold our Wilson Ranch, which is comprised of 52 acres of land with 33 acres of avocado orchards located in Ventura County, California.
+The sales price was approximately \$2.8 million and the gain on the sale was approximately \$0.9 million.
 The sales price represents approximately \$53,000 and \$83,000 per acre for total acres and productive avocado acres, respectively.
-The property is currently in escrow and is expected to close in July 2015.